replicantzk/monorepo/README.md

 *Own your intelligence.*

 The Replicant Network is an open-source decentralized AI inference network.
-Download the desktop app to earn credits for serving requests routed to you from our OpenAI-compatible API.
-Credits are used to make requests to the API, and a minimum balance is currently required to participate as a worker to mitigate abuse.
-You can request this initial balance in the [Discord](https://discord.gg/yvWPVCS7NH) server.
-Start with the [TLDR](https://replicantzk.com/about/tldr) and [quickstart](https://replicantzk.com/docs/quickstart/api) guides on our [site](https://replicantzk.com) to learn more.
+You can download the desktop app to earn credits for serving requests routed to you from our OpenAI-compatible API.
+Credits are used to make requests to the API for inference.
+Join the [Discord](https://discord.gg/yvWPVCS7NH) server and read the [TLDR](https://replicantzk.com/about/tldr) and [quickstart](https://replicantzk.com/docs/quickstart/api) guides on our [site](https://replicantzk.com) to learn more.

 ## Components

-Components labeled `(experimental)` are in development to enable permisionless participation and provide assurances for response integrity.
+Components marked `(experimental)` are being researched to address issues such as worker spoofing and provide assurances for response integrity.

 ```bash
 .